 After clicking this, it will take you to the Basic Release/Expiration tab where you can specify the release date and time of your podcast episode.

-It will also allow you to select an expiration date for your podcast episode, which will enable you to keep this available only for a specified period of time.
+It will also allow you to select an expiration date for your podcast episode which will enable you to keep it available only for a specified period of time.

-If you want to add some additional tags or rating specifications to your podcast episode, you do this in the Advanced tab.
+If you want to add some additional tags or rating specifications to your podcast episode, you can do it in the Advanced tab.

-Once you have included all the information and checked all the settings that they’re correct, click on the “Publish” button, and you’re done.
+Once you have included all the information and ensured all the settings are correct, click on the “Publish” button and you’re done.

-The new Libsyn tabs make it simpler to upload your podcast episodes.
-It's also easier to spot for errors because it will mark which tab contains the errors.
+The new Libsyn tabs make it easier to upload your podcast episodes.
+It's also easier to look for errors because it will indicate which tab contains the errors.

-While the iTunes optimization won’t roll out until Fall 2017, it’s a good idea to make this a habit.
-That way, you can be sure that all your podcast episodes are fully optimized and ready once iTunes’ new features launch.
+While iTunes optimization won’t roll out until Fall 2017, it’s a good idea to make this a habit.
+That way, you can be sure that all your podcast episodes are fully optimized and ready once iTunes’ new features are launched.